 State Transportation Improvement Program (STIP)

-The STIP is a list of transportation projects the State of Rhode Island intends to implement using US Department of Transportation funds.
+The STIP is a list of transportation projects the State of Rhode Island intends to implement using United States Department of Transportation funds.
 For a transportation project to utilize federal funds it must be included in the STIP.
-The STIP is the product of extensive data analysis coupled with a significant outreach effort to communities, public interest groups, and citizens throughout the state.
+The STIP is the product of extensive data analysis coupled with significant outreach efforts to communities, public interest groups, and citizens throughout the state.

 A project’s inclusion in the TIP is a critical step, but it does not represent an allocation of funds, obligation to fund, or grant of funds.
 Projects supported with federal dollars are only guaranteed funding after the Rhode Island Department of Transportation (RIDOT) or the Rhode Island Public Transit Authority (RIPTA) or the U.S. Department of Transportation (USDOT) reviews the design, financing, and environmental impacts of a project.
 Project sponsors must work cooperatively with RIDOT, RIPTA, or the federal agencies to guarantee the federal funding identified in the TIP.
 This federal guarantee is referred to as an obligation.